SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 ### C
 **Cash register**
-The register machine of receiving payments with SEQR, but normally referred to as "point of sale" (see POS).
+The register machine receiving payments with SEQR, but normally referred to as "point of sale" (see POS).
 Also referring to the Cash Register Service API within the SEQR system.

 **Client**
 Includes the SEQR user using SEQR app, provisioners using ATMs and Internet banking as well as the merchant's points of sale.